 A significant competitive threat is the entry of overseas manufacturers and the Indianbus body builders getting into seat manufacturing.
 The Company continues to invest instrengthening the design and testing capabilities to retain the market leadership status.

 The Company aims to take advantage of the growing Tractor industry by offering platformproducts to leading tractor OEMs and thereby looks forward to win a large share ofdomestic sales.
 With respect to the CV OEMs the Company is taking steps to retain thesales growth by expanding customer base and increasing share of business in existingdomestic customers.

-During the year the Company posted a growth of 11.7% in overall sales.
+During the year the Company posted a growth of 9% in overall sales.
 The Company'ssales grew in the commercial vehicle segment and in the bus passenger seats better thanthe market growth.
-The Company faced postponement of orders from customers in exports andhence experienced de-growth in exports segment.
-In the case of domestic tractor segmentthe Company catered to the existingbase of customers and experienced decline in line withthe industry base.
-The Company positively looks forward to improve new product developmentlead time and effectively catapult growth in domestic tractor market in 2017-18.
+Export sales grew by 15% in current products and new productscustomers.
+In the case of domestic tractor segment the Company catered to the existingbase of customers and experienced 9% growth.
+The Company positively looks forward toimprove new product development lead time and effectively establish growth in domestictractor market in 2019-20.